-(a) Requirement for Independent Non-Executive Directors (INEDs)
+a) Requirement for Independent Non-Executive Directors (INEDs)

-- A listed issuer must have at least 3 INEDs, at least one of whom must have appropriate professional qualifications or accounting or related financial management expertise. - one-third of an issuer's board should be INEDs.
-If an issuer fails to meet this one-third rule, the issuer is allowed a three-month period to appoint a sufficient number of INEDs to comply with the rule. - Independence tests are set out in Rule 3.13. - If a listed issuer fails to meet the requirement as to the minimum numbers of INEDs or the qualification of INEDs, it must immediately inform the Exchange and publish an announcement on the websites of the Exchange and the issuer. - With effect from 31 December 2012, an issuer also must inform the Exchange and publish an announcement if INEDs do not make up one-third of its board (Main Board Rule 3.10A).
+- A listed issuer must have at least 3 INEDs, at least one of whom must have appropriate professional qualifications or accounting or related financial management expertise. - Independence tests are set out in GEM Rule 5.09. - If a listed issuer fails to meet the requirements as to the minimum numbers of INEDs or the qualification of INEDs, it must inform the Exchange immediately and publish an announcement on the websites of the Exchange and the issuer.